tcm5343/reddit-post-notification/README.md

 Below is a screenshot of the resource usage of this application while running on Ubuntu Server 20.04.1 on a Raspberry Pi.

 ![Image of Usage](https://i.imgur.com/1MKmEzK.png)

+# Todo
+* search not only the title but also the content of the post
+* if the repo is updated the program should prompt the user to update
+* refactor code (clean up)